 Unlike medical marijuana, hemp-derived CBD is a federally unregulated product.
 This means that new brands are free to pop up every day.
 These companies have no obligation to test their products for actual cannabidiol (CBD) content, consistency among batches, or even safety (metals, solvents, etc.)

-It’s completely possible to test an average bottle of CBD oil… only to find it is just a greasy concoction of mold, pesticides, heavy metals and dangerous chemicals.
+It’s completely possible to test an average bottle of CBD oil.
+But only to find it is just a greasy concoction of mold, pesticides, heavy metals, and dangerous chemicals.
 And in some cases, it may not have any CBD in it at all.
 Snake oil.

 In 2017, Steep Hill, an independent cannabis testing laboratory, found that out of “124 [cloned Cannabis Sativa plants from California] that were tested, only 17 (13.7%) showed no detectable pesticides” and “only 22.6% passed the current California Cannabis Regulations for Pesticide Thresholds in market-ready cannabis” AKA “not fit for human consumption.”